 The Crown Estate grants a block lease or licence to a mooring body, such as a harbour authority, boat club or fairways committee for moorings.
 These bodies provide local administration and sometimes the mooring tackle and other facilities and make appropriate charges to the boat owners.
 Boat owners pay the local market rate for a mooring, which depends on a number of factors such as the type of mooring, the length of boat and location.
 This fee is paid to the mooring operator.
 The mooring operator pays a ground rent to the Crown Estate for the right to lay the moorings.

-Examples of protected species include: otters, badgers, bats, great crested newts, seahorses, marine turtles and dolphins, porpoises and whales.
+Examples of protected species include: seahorses, marine turtles, dolphins, porpoises and whales.
 Wildlife licenses are provided free of charge.
 Natural England are responsible for issuing wildlife licenses landward of the mean low water mark and aim to issue licenses within 30 working days.
 The Marine Management Organisation are responsible seaward of the low water mark and aim to issue wildlife licenses within six weeks.
 The requirement for a wildlife license does not depend on the species being located within a Marine Protected Area (MPA), however typically marine protected species (such as seahorses) are present within MPAs.

 Flood defence works such as a managed realignment, might cause ditches with water voles to be flooded, this would kill the voles so a Wildlife License would be needed.
 The issuing of the Licence may require certain conditions to be made such as the voles to be trans-located.